hannorein/UIScientificNotationLabel/README.md

 The implementation automatically determines the number of significant digits to be shown to the user.
 It can render  symmetric and asymmetric error-bars.
 It also supports upper and lower limits.
-The class uses a struct consisting of five floats:
+The class uses a struct consisting of five floats as an input.
+If the value for a field is not known, it should be set to `NAN`.

     typedef struct {
-    	float value;		// The actual value (set to NAN when not known) float error_minus;	// Lower error bar (set to NAN when not known) float error_plus;	// Upper error bar (set to NAN when not known, can be the same as error_minus) float lowerlimit;	// Lower limit (set to NAN when not known,) float upperlimit;	// Upper limit (set set to NAN when not known,) } floate;
+    	float value;		// The actual value (set to NAN when not known) float error_minus;	// Lower error bar (set to NAN when not known) float error_plus;	// Upper error bar (set to NAN when not known, can be the same as error_minus) float lowerlimit;	// Lower limit (set to NAN when not known,) float upperlimit;	// Upper limit (set to NAN when not known,) } floate;

+Currently, the class only supports right alignment (because I didn't need left alignment).

 I use the class in my Exoplanet App for iOS (https://itunes.apple.com/us/app/exoplanet/id327702034?mt=8).
 A screenshot is shown below.
 The numbers on the right are rendered with this class.